2019 MIPS REPORTING OPTIONS

 Individual vs Group Reporting

 Report as an individual

-Eligibility is based on >$90,000 in Medicare Part B allowable charges AND 200 Medicare Part B patients seen during the designated CMS determination period per NPI/TIN combination.
+Eligibility is based on >$90,000 in Medicare Part B allowable charges AND >200 Medicare Part B patients AND >200 covered professional services during the designated CMS determination period per NPI/TIN combination.

 An individual is defined as a single clinician, identified by a single National Provider Identifier (NPI) number tied to a single Tax Identification Number (TIN).

 If you report as an individual, your payment adjustment is based upon your MIPS Final Score for the performance year.